searchspring/competencies/competencies/technical-breadth-aws-services.md

-# Competency - Technical Breadth AWS Services
+# Technical Breadth: AWS Services

 AWS does many things, you should know a breadth of them to correctly choose the right service for your architecture.